limanwang/UOY_RC_dressing/README.md

 # This version has joystick 🎮 controllers for remote control.
 - For the remote control files, please refer to the joystick_dressing.py and joystick_bathing.py in the `/template` folder.
-You can pull and modify the button settings if you'd like to use the keyboard instead of the joystick.
+You can pull and modify the button settings if you'd like to use your keyboard instead of the joystick.

 - For the YOLO detection grasping and dressing example, please refer to the test_dressing_success_v1.py in the `/template` folder.